panchishin/neuralnet/README.md

 That creates one instance of a NeuralNet calculator which uses the initial configuration you supply.
 All configuration options are optional.

+*Implementation Note* : There is actually an additional input beyond what you specify in the configuration which is always set to -1.
+No need to add one if you were thing of doing so and no need to remove it because it will only help your NeuralNet.

 ### neuralnet.layers

 You can inspect and modify the data in the layers by accessing the layers, although there probably isn't a need.